yojoecapital/notes/CS-581 Advanced Artificial Intelligence/11-Reinforced-Learning.md

 - If $s$ appears multiple times in a single episode (i.e. loops):

-  - ==First-visit MC== for each episode, only the first appearance of the state $s$ is considered
+  - **First-visit MC** for each episode, only the first appearance of the state $s$ is considered

     > - $A, \pi(A), R_1; B, \pi(B), R_2; B, \pi(B), R_3; C, \pi(C), R_4...$
     > - for this example to find $G(B)$, we take $R_2+\gamma R_3+\gamma^2R_4...$
     > - (i.e. sum from where the state $B$ first appears)
     > - $V(B)$ is the average of $G(B)$ across all sampled episodes

-  - ==Every-visit MC== every appearance is considered and averaged accordingly
+  - **Every-visit MC** every appearance is considered and averaged accordingly

 ### MC Prediction - Q Function